wxMaxima-developers/wxmaxima/info/wxmaxima.md

 Introduction to wxMaxima
 ========================

-## Maxima and wxMaxima
+## _Maxima_ and wxMaxima

 In the open-source domain big systems are normally split into smaller projects that are easier to handle for small groups of developers.
 For example a CD burner program will consist of a command-line tool that actually burns the CD and a graphical user interface that allows users to implement it without having to learn about all the command line switches and in fact without using the command line at all.
 One advantage of this approach is that the developing work that was invested into the command-line program can be shared by many programs: The same CD-burner command-line program can be used as a “send-to-CD”-plug-in for a file manager application, for the “burn to CD” function of a music player and as the CD writer for a DVD backup tool.
 Another advantage is that splitting one big task into smaller parts allows the developers to provide several user interfaces for the same program.

-A computer algebra system (CAS) like Maxima fits into this framework.
+A computer algebra system (CAS) like _Maxima_ fits into this framework.
 A CAS can provide the logic behind a arbitrary precision calculator application or it can do automatic transforms of formulas in the background of a bigger system (e.g., [Sage](http://www.sagemath.org/)).
-Alternatively, it can be used directly as a free-standing system.
-Maxima can be accessed via a command line.
+Alternatively, it can be used directly as a free-standing system. _Maxima_ can be accessed via a command line.
 Often, however, an interface like wxMaxima proves a more efficient way to access the software, especially for newcomers.

-### Maxima
+### _Maxima_

-Maxima is a full-featured computer algebra system (CAS).
+_Maxima_ is a full-featured computer algebra system (CAS).
 A CAS is a program that can solve mathematical problems by rearranging formulas and finding a formula that solves the problem as opposed to just outputting the numeric value of the result.
-In other words, Maxima can serve as a calculator that gives numerical representations of variables, and it can also provide analytical solutions.
+In other words, _Maxima_ can serve as a calculator that gives numerical representations of variables, and it can also provide analytical solutions.
 Furthermore, it offers a range of numerical methods of analysis for equations or systems of equations that cannot be solved analytically.

 ![Maxima screenshot](./maxima_screenshot.png)

-Extensive documentation for Maxima is  [available in the internet](http://maxima.sourceforge.net/documentation.html).
+Extensive documentation for _Maxima_ is  [available in the internet](http://maxima.sourceforge.net/documentation.html).
 Part of this documentation is also available in wxMaxima’s help menu.
-Pressing the Help key (on most systems that would be the F1 key) causes wxMaxima’s context-sensitive help feature will automatically jump to Maxima’s manual page for the command at the cursor.
+Pressing the Help key (on most systems that would be the F1 key) causes wxMaxima’s context-sensitive help feature will automatically jump to _Maxima_’s manual page for the command at the cursor.

 ### wxMaxima

-wxMaxima is a graphical user interface that provides the full functionality and flexibility of Maxima. wxMaxima offers users a graphical display and many features that make working with Maxima easier.
+wxMaxima is a graphical user interface that provides the full functionality and flexibility of _Maxima_. wxMaxima offers users a graphical display and many features that make working with _Maxima_ easier.
 For example wxMaxima allows one to export any cell’s contents (or, if that is needed, any part of a formula, as well) as text, as LaTeX or as MathML specification at a simple right-click.
 Indeed, an entire workbook can be exported, either as an HTML file or as a LaTeX file.
-Documentation for wxMaxima, including workbooks to illustrate aspects of its use, is online at the wxMaxima [help site](https://wxMaxima-developers.github.io/wxmaxima/help.html), as well as via the help menu.
+Documentation for wx_Maxima_, including workbooks to illustrate aspects of its use, is online at the wxMaxima [help site](https://wxMaxima-developers.github.io/wxmaxima/help.html), as well as via the help menu.

 ![wxMaxima window](./wxMaximaWindow.png)

-The calculations that are entered in _wxMaxima_ are performed by the Maxima command-line tool in the background.
+The calculations that are entered in _wxMaxima_ are performed by the _Maxima_ command-line tool in the background.

 ## Workbook basics

 Much of wxMaxima is self-explaining, but some details require attention.
 [This site](https://wxMaxima-developers.github.io/wxmaxima/help.html) contains a number of workbooks that address various aspects of wxMaxima.
-Working through some of these (particularly the "10 minute (wx)Maxima tutorial") will increase one’s familiarity with both the content of _Maxima_ and the use of wxMaxima to interact with Maxima.
+Working through some of these (particularly the "10 minute (wx)Maxima tutorial") will increase one’s familiarity with both the content of _Maxima_ and the use of wxMaxima to interact with _Maxima_.
 This manual concentrates on describing aspects of wxMaxima that are not likely to be self-evident and that might not be covered in the online material.

 ### The workbook approach

-One of the very few things that are not standard in wxMaxima is that it organizes the data for Maxima into cells that are evaluated (which means: sent to _Maxima_) only when the user requests this.
+One of the very few things that are not standard in wxMaxima is that it organizes the data for _Maxima_ into cells that are evaluated (which means: sent to _Maxima_) only when the user requests this.
 When a cell is evaluated, all commands in that cell, and only that cell, are evaluated as a batch.
 (The preceding statement is not quite accurate: One can select a set of adjacent cells and evaluate them together.
 Also, one can instruct _Maxima_ to evaluate all cells in a workbook in one pass.) _wxMaxima_'s approach to submitting commands for execution might feel unfamiliar at the first sight.
 It does, however, drastically ease work with big documents (where the user certainly does not want every small change to automatically to trigger a full re-evaluation of the whole document).
 Also, this approach is very handy for debugging.

 If text is typed into _wxMaxima_ it automatically creates a new worksheet cell.
 The type of this cell can be selected in the toolbar.
-If a code cell is created the cell can be sent to maxima, which causes the result of the calculation to be displayed below the code.
+If a code cell is created the cell can be sent to _maxima_, which causes the result of the calculation to be displayed below the code.
 A pair of such commands is shown below.

 ![Input/output cell](./InputCell.png)